sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Themes/_index.md

 ## Themes in Java

-In our Java code we contribute themes via properties files.
-The key used is the token name and the values are a list of colors and font styles with order being significant.
-The first color in hex is the fg, the second (optional) is background.
-We also then take optional font style names such as bold, italic or underline.
+In our Java code, we contribute themes via properties files.
+The key used is the token name, and the values are a list of colors and font styles with the order being significant.
+The first color in hex is the fg; the second (optional) is the background.
+We also then take optional font style names such as bold, italic, or underline.
 A few examples:

 `comment.line=#ffff00,#``333333``,italic`